 In-depth training for Senior Managers

-The increased accountability placed on those that run your Firm – the senior managers – and the fact that these individuals need to be approved by the FCA, mean that in-depth training might be required.
+The increased accountability placed on those that run your firm – the senior managers – and the fact that these individuals need to be approved by the FCA, mean that in-depth training might be required.
 This will need to cover both tiers of conduct rules, as well as how these rules might impact the particular senior management function being performed.

 Training for Certification staff

 Certification is the way the regulator requires firms to deal with specific functions that are not senior management functions, but can have a significant impact on customers, the firm and/or market integrity.
-Examples include client facing functions such as client advisers and discretionary managers (including everyone currently approved to perform the CF30 Controlled Function), and prop traders at the firm.
-Care will need to be taken to make sure these people are sufficiently trained to fulfil their role as well as appreciate the conduct requirements of the SM&CR – particularly because it is your Firm (and not the FCA) that must certify these individuals as ‘fit and proper’.
+Examples include client facing functions such as client advisers and discretionary managers (including everyone previously approved to perform the CF30 Controlled Function), and prop traders at the firm.
+Care will need to be taken to make sure these people are sufficiently trained to fulfil their role as well as appreciate the conduct requirements of the SM&CR – particularly because it is your firm (and not the FCA) that must certify these individuals as ‘fit and proper’.